svaidyans/Quantum-Computing/README.md

 [Goto Top](#quantum-computing)

-## Implementation of few Quantum Algorithms
+## Implementation of few Quantum algorithms
 Before we start off examining few Quantum Algorithms, a brief about the state of Quantum Computers.
 As mentioned before, several Fortune 50 companies including IBM, Microsoft, Google are all working on creating Quantum Computers.
 IBM has created a public cloud platform called [IBM Quantum Experience or IBM QX](https://en.wikipedia.org/wiki/IBM_Q_Experience).
 As of July 2018, this has five Quantum Processors (with three of them available to public) as well as a Quantum Simulator:

 <p align="center">